 CE #3: Decrease in Error Rate of Task Execution Unit of Measurement Baseline Yearly Benchmark Outcome Benchmark Achieved?
-Average error rate in calculating adjusted income as a percentage 12.6% error rate in adjusted income calculation 9% error rate in adjusted income calculation 2.7% Yes
+Average error rate in calculating adjusted income as a percentage 12.6% error rate in adjusted income calculation 9% error rate in adjusted income calculation 11.2% error rate in adjusted income calculation.
+No.

-SS #1: Increase in Household Income Unit of Measurement Baseline Yearly Benchmark Outcome Benchmark Achieved?
-Average income from employment \$17,495 Earned income will increase 2%, to \$17,846 \$18,501 Yes
+SS #1: Increase in Household Income Unit of Measurement Unit of Measurement Baseline Yearly Benchmark Outcome B Average income from employment \$17,495 Earned income will increase 2%, to \$17,846 Earned income increased 10.7% to \$19,367 Yes.

-SS #3: Increase in Positive Outcomes in Employment Status Unit of Measurement Baseline Yearly Benchmark Outcome Benchmark Achieved?
-6. Other - with earned income 1,504 heads of households had earned income 1,552 heads of households will have earned income 1,535 heads of households have earned income No. See explanation below.
-58% of work-able households had a head of household with earned income Work-able households with a head of household with earned income will increase 2%, to 60% 54% of work-able households have a head of household with earned income.
-No. See explanation below.
+SS #3: Increase in Positive Outcomes in Emp loyment Status Unit of Measurement Baseline Yearly Benchmark Outcome Benchmark Achieved?
+6. Other - with earned income 1,504 heads of households had earned income 1,552 heads of households will have earned income 1,493 heads of households have earned income.
+No. 58% of work-able households had a head of household with earned income Work-able households with a head of household with earned income will increase 2%, to 60% 60% of Work-able households had a head of household with earned income.
+Yes.
+S 5 #4: Households Removed f rom Temporary Assistanc e to Needy Families (TA ANF) Unit of Measureme ent Baseline Yearly Benchmark Outcome Benchmark Achieved?
+Number of households receiving TANF assistance 2,418 receiving TANF 2,418 will be receiving TANF 2,109 Families are receiving TANF.
+Yes.